jamcalli/Pulsarr/README.md

 ### Database Options

-Pulsarr supports both SQLite (default) and PostgreSQL:

-- **SQLite** (default): Zero configuration, perfect for most users
-- **PostgreSQL**: For advanced users requiring external database access or high-scale deployments
+Pulsarr uses SQLite by default but can also be configured to use PostgreSQL for users requiring external database access or high-scale deployments.

 See the [configuration documentation](https://jamcalli.github.io/Pulsarr/docs/installation/configuration) for PostgreSQL setup details.